jenilpatel1301/HousePricePrediction/README.md

 Feel free to modify the script, experiment with different models, and explore further to enhance the analysis and prediction of housing prices.

-Note: The `housing.csv` file used in this script should contain the necessary data in the correct format for the analysis to work properly.